UTSA-CS-3443/GetOutNow/README.md

 Installation Instructions:

+1. Please ensure that a strong Wi-Fi connection is established.

-1. Clone the repository into Eclipse using e-git or import GetOutNow-master.zip into your IDE of choice such as Eclipse [note: packages will need to be refactored and moved]
+2. Clone the repository into Eclipse using e-git or import GetOutNow-master.zip into your IDE of choice such as Eclipse.
+   [Note: packages may need to be refactored and moved]

-2. Right-click on GetOutNow project folder
+3. Right-click on GetOutNow project folder.

-3. Click on Build Path > Configure Build Path...
+4. Click on Build Path > Configure Build Path...

-4. Libraries > Add jars
+5. Libraries > Add jars

-5. Select the jar files from 'AllJarFiles'
+6. Select the jar files from 'AllJarFiles'.

-6. Click Apply and Close
+7. Click Apply and Close.

+8. Open Main.java and run as a java application.